pxreviewer/800.com-Coupon-Code/800-com-review.md

 ### What Is a Vanity Number?

-A vanity number is a toll-free or local number where the digits spell out a word, phrase, or acronym on a phone keypad.
+A vanity number is a <a href="https://www.iplum.com/blog/understanding-the-benefits-of-a-business-800-phone-number-for-growth" rel="nofollow noopener">toll-free</a> or local number where the digits spell out a word, phrase, or acronym on a phone keypad.
 Think 1-800-FLOWERS or 1-800-LAWYERS.

 These numbers are incredibly powerful because they are: